rackerlabs/rackspace-how-to/use-sar-to-monitor-resources-in-linux.md

 product_url: cloud-servers
 ---
-This article presents 10 ways that you can use the System Activity Report (SAR) command to monitor resources in Linux&reg;.
+This article presents 10 ways that you can use the System Activity Report (sar) command to monitor resources in Linux&reg;.

 ### 1. Display the collective usage of all CPUs